-- University of Texas Southwestern Medical School (1998), Emergency Medicine
+- UT Southwestern Medical School (1998), Emergency Medicine

-- University of Texas Southwestern Medical School (2000), Emergency Medicine
+- UT Southwestern Medical School (2000), Emergency Medicine

 - Paramedic reluctance to terminate resuscitation efforts for out-of-hospital cardiac arrest patients: Potential factors affecting paramedics' comfort level with a proposed new field termination protocol.